tometoproject/docs/contributing/index.rst

 where every contributor pushes changes either to their fork or to a branch on the main repository, and then brings those changes into the master branch.

-Keep in mind this refers to Mercurial's *named branches*, not bookmarks.
-We think it's worth going with named branches for the sake of familiarity of Git users.

-*(Please make Pull Requests against the `default` branch)*

 Always make sure that your code conforms to the style guidelines by running the following:

 .. code-block:: shell